According to the National Sleep Foundation, approximately 30-40% of adults experience sleep disorders at any given year.

 - Increasing GABA activity in the brain—the brake pedal to the stress response

-If you've ever had a restless night due to stress, then you know that finding ways to decompress to reduce your anxiety scores such as meditation, massage, therapy can also help with your sleep quality.
+If you've ever had a restless night due to stress, then you know that finding ways to decompress to reduce your anxiety scores such as meditation, massage, therapy can also help with your sleep quality, along with your CBD oil for insomnia.

 2. CBD May Support Comfort In The Muscles